 You might need to stop the system to perform another task.
 Use these instructions to stop the system using the power button or Advanced System Management Interface.

 Before you stop the system, follow these steps:

-- 1. If an Integrated xSeries[®] Adapter (IXA) is present on the system, shut it down using IBM i options. - 2.
-Ensure that all jobs are completed and end all applications. - 3.
+- 1. Ensure that all jobs are completed and end all applications. - 2.
 Ensure that the operating system is stopped.

 Attention: Failure to do so can result in the loss of data.